Laptop announced date: 25th March 2020

 |**||Redragon M711 Cobra||$19.99|

 If you are looking for a good value headset to go with your MSI Bravo 15 R7 4800H RX 5500M 16GB RAM 512GB M.2 laptop, then the HyperX Cloud Stinger is our favourite today, of those we are price tracking.
-Currently it’s priced at $47.14.
-Out of interest our lowest price tracked on this headset was on 12th Mar 2020 where we saw it for $25.98.
+Currently it’s priced at $39.99.
+Over the last few weeks we have noticed it increase its price by $39.99, proving that additional savings can be found you will just need to shop around.
+The lowest price recorded by us so far for the headset is $25.98 recorded at 12th Mar 2020.